-We work to reduce the risk of fire injury and death to youth by working in partnership with fire service, law enforcement, social services, school professionals, community partners and families to provide education and intervention resources, materials and training.
+We work to reduce the risk of youth fire injury and death by working in partnership with fire service, law enforcement, social services, school professionals, community partners, and families to provide education and intervention resources, materials, and training.

 Examples of the services we provide: